 Patient abuse is especially upsetting due to the vulnerability of those who trust their caregivers.
-The person responsible for the abuse may face criminal charges.
+The person responsible for the elder abuse may face criminal charges.
 The outcome of their criminal case has no bearing on any civil litigation.

 A personal injury lawyer understands the steps necessary for pursuing justice on behalf of abused patients.
 They can fight for the compensation your loved one needs in order to seek quality medical care and to relocate to a different facility.